mesosphere-backup/dcos-metrics/collector/README.md

 This start-to-finish example assumes `dcos-stats` is placed in `~/code/dcos-stats` and that `GOPATH` is placed in `~/go`.
 Adjust these assumptions to fit your preferences.

+First, get the code and set up the environment:

 ```bash
 mkdir -p ~/code
 cd ~/code